Presidentty1/nestling-care-log/WORKSPACE_VERIFICATION.md

 ## Overview

-This repository uses git worktrees, which means there are multiple working directories for the same repository.
-It's critical to ensure you're working in the correct workspace to avoid editing the wrong codebase.
+This repository is located in a single working directory.
+It's important to ensure you're working in the correct location before making changes.

 ## Correct Workspace

 **Current Active Workspace:**
 ```
-/Users/tyhorton/.cursor/worktrees/nestling-care-log/gnq
+/Users/tyhorton/Coding Projects/nestling-care-log
 ```

 ## Verification Steps